Skip to Main Content

 The Williams Record

-Aluna Brogdon is a prospective history and religion major, and a French concentrator, from New York City.
-She is a features section editor.
+Aluna Brogdon is a senior history major from New York City.
+She is an Executive Editor at Large.
+Previously she served as Executive Editor of archives and as features section editor.

 She can be reached at [email protected].